Aaron Fuller, Jacob Eason fuel UW Huskies offense in convincing road win over BYU

 After it was over, Eason ran up the road tunnel, high-fiving Husky fans with his left hand and holding his helmet with his right.
 As he went, the junior’s mouthguard fell out of his golden helmet and settled on the blue carpet.
 The supposedly immobile pocket passer backpedaled, bent down, picked it up, smiled and showed it to the crowd, which responded with a hearty cheer.

-In the wake of a convincing road win, this was one fumble that could be forgiven.
+In the wake of a resounding road win, this was one fumble that could be forgiven.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.